 Compliance issues must be addressed if a graduate student is performing research involving human subjects, animals, infectious biohazards and recombinant DNA.
 A student involved in these types of research should check with the Office of Research Compliance and Biosafety at (979) 458-1467 to address questions about all research compliance responsibilities.
-Additional information can also be obtained on the Office of Research Compliance and Biosafety website.
+Additional information can also be obtained on the website http://rcb.tamu.edu.